mts2014/simple-taskboard/README.md

 1. install mingw
 2. install msysgit
 3. install ssh and rsync to mingw
-4. checkout project repo to mingw user home
+4. using mingw-bash, checkout project repo to mingw user home (git command must be on the PATH)
 5. using mingw-bash in the vagrant dir, exec auto sync in bg : "vagrant rsync-auto &"
 6. edit any file wanted to sync with your editor (like gvim)